 - 1.1.
-Primary Stewardship Responsibilities: IFLI shall: - a) take into account the corporate governance practices of investee companies, when undertaking buy and sell decisions; - b) enhance shareholder/investor value through productive engagement with investee companies, wherever practical; - c) vote and engage with investee companies in a manner consistent with the best interests of its shareholders/investors; - d) Maintain transparency in reporting its voting decisions and other forms of engagement with investee companies. - 1.2.
+Primary Stewardship Responsibilities: IFLI shall: - a) take into account the corporate governance practices of investee companies, when undertaking buy and sell decisions; - b) enhance shareholder/investor value through productive engagement with investee companies, wherever practical; - c) vote and engage with investee companies in a manner consistent with the best interests of its shareholders/investors; - d) Maintain transparency in reporting its voting decisions and other forms of engagement with investee companies; - e) Managing Conflict of Interest; - 1.2.
 Discharge of Stewardship Responsibilities: IFLI shall discharge its stewardship responsibilities through: - a) voting on shareholders' resolutions, with a view to enhance value creation for the shareholders/investors and the investee companies; - b) advocating for responsible corporate governance practices, as a driver of value creation; - 1.3.
-Responsibility for oversight of the stewardship activities: - The investment committee of IFLI ("Committee") shall ensure that there is an effective oversight of IFLI's stewardship activities. - 1.4.
-Disclosure of Stewardship Code: This Stewardship Code and amendment thereto, shall be disclosed on the website of IFLI.
-Any amendment or modification to this Stewardship Code shall be disclosed on the website.
+Responsibility for oversight of the stewardship activities:

+The Audit committee of IFLI ("Committee") shall ensure that there is an effective oversight of IFLI's stewardship activities.